|Date:||August 18, 1979|

 Before the show, Roger attempted to dye his hair blonde but it ended up green instead (as seen in the pre-show pics, one of which is with Rory Gallagher - around this moment Queen asked Rory to join them for a rock 'n' roll medley but he declined).
 Roger later said the hair debaucle was one of the most embarrassing experiences of his life.
 He had some monitor issues throughout the show, so by the end his frustration had accumulated and he trashed his drum kit.
 Queen archivist Greg Brooks alleges in his book that Freddie made fun of Roger's hair throughout the show, but no such thing is heard on the audience recording.

 Being a festival gig, Queen have cut down the length of their set.
-Interestingly enough, they have dropped their three hit songs from the recent Jazz album, yet they perform three others consecutively near the top of the show, one of which is Mustapha, which is performed for the first time.
+Interestingly enough, they have dropped their three hit songs from the recent Jazz album, yet they perform three others consecutively near the top of the show, one of which is Mustapha, which is heard for the first time.
 The Parsi/Arabic number is slotted at the beginning of the medley (Brian May notably hasn't quite worked out his guitar parts).
 This version is only a minute and a half long; they would add another chorus by the next tour, and the arrangement would stick through 1981.
 Every night the song begins with John Deacon giving Mercury a tuning note for the a cappella intro, doing a 12th fret harmonic on the G string and quickly swirling the volume up and down.

 He introduces If You Can't Beat Them as "a song that we haven't got on the album Live Killers."